-This Neighbourhood Plan area covers the parish of Southwater.

-The Parish has an irregular shape and covers 5.41 square miles.
-It is bounded by the parishes of Itchingfield to the west, Shipley to the south, Nuthurst to the east and Broadbridge Heath to the northwest.
-To the northeast lies the town of Horsham and the former urban district of Horsham which remains unparished.
+- 1.4.
+When originally designated the Neighbourhood Plan Area covered the entirety of Southwater Parish.
+However, on 5th February 2019 the Parish boundary was extended to include new development to the south (Centenary Road).
+As a result the Plan Area no longer covers all of Southwater Parish. - 1.5.
+The Plan Area has an irregular shape and covers 5.41 square miles.
+It is bounded by the Parishes of Itchingfield to the west, Shipley (and part of Southwater Parish) to the south, Nuthurst to the east and Broadbridge Heath to the northwest.
+To the northeast lies the town of Horsham and the former urban district of Horsham which remains unParished. - 1.6.
 The Parish contains the medium sized settlement of Southwater, a large area of agricultural land and is severed by the A24 which runs north-south.

-A map showing the plan area is to the right.
+1.7.
+A map showing the Plan Area is set out below.